dhemery/DHE-Modules/modules/curve-sequencer.md

     regardless of whether the active step
     has completed its duration.

-- **Each sequence starts at the _OUT_ voltage.**
-    The sequencer starts each sequence
+- **The starting voltage of each mode.**
+    A step in _CURVE, HOLD, SUSTAIN,_ or _CHASE_ mode
-    at the current _OUT_ port voltage.
+    starts at the current _OUT_ port voltage.

-    This prevents the voltage from jumping
-    at the start of each sequence.
+    A step in _INPUT_ mode
+    starts at the the voltage at the _IN_ port. and tracks the _IN_ signal
+    for the duration.

+    A step in _LEVEL_ mode
+    starts at the voltage specified by the _LEVEL_ controls and tracks the value of those controls for the duration.

 - **Once started, a step always completes.**
     Once a step starts,